jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Move-Object-3.md

 String secreteKey = "<yourSecretKey>";
 // Take cn-north-1 as an example for endpoint, and fill in according to actual situation for other regions
 String endPoint = "oss.cn-north-1.jcloudcs.com";
-String sourceBucketName = "< yourSourceBucketName >";//moveObject的源bucket
+String sourceBucketName = "< yourSourceBucketName >";//Source bucket of moveObject
-String sourceKey = "<yourSourceKey>";//moveObject的源object key
+String sourceKey = "<yourSourceKey>";//Source object key of moveObject
-String destinationBucketName = "<yourDestinationBucketName>";//moveObject的目的bucket
+String destinationBucketName = "<yourDestinationBucketName>";//Target bucket of moveObject
-String destinationKey = "yourDestinationKey";//moveObject的目的object key
+String destinationKey = "yourDestinationKey";//Target object key of moveObject
 //The configuration of ClientConfig is currently by default.
 If the user needs some other configurations, he/she may configure them by himself/herself, such as setting the time of connection time-out.
 ClientConfig config = new ClientConfig();